Last Updated: 9/13/2023 | September 13th, 2023

-There are more than 100 hostels in the city and its hostels are usually always at the top of all the “best hostels” lists.
-Year over year, they always take home some of the top spots in the top-rated lists you see floating around the web.
+There are more than 70 hostels in the city and year after year, its hostels take home some of the top spots in the top-rated “best hostels in Lisbon” lists you see floating around the web.

 As someone who’s been to Lisbon multiple times, I can always see why.

 Hostels in this city just get it.

 They create a warm, social atmosphere, hire friendly and outgoing staff, keep the places clean, offer tons of free food and booze (the key to any backpacker’s heart), and have super comfy beds.
 You can almost always find free walking tours and other activities, and/or free dinners, snacks, and drinks.
 This can save you tons of money.